 What Should I Do?

 Not all external emails are a scam.
-But when you see the ESN you should be wary about:
+However, when you see ESN, be wary of:

 - Opening attachments